Tlaster/PreCompose/docs/component/navigation.md

 }
 ```

-If your query string is a list, you can retrive by `BackStackEntry.queryList(name: String)`
+If your query string is a list, you can retrieve by `BackStackEntry.queryList(name: String)`

 ## Navigation transition
 You can define a `NavTransition` for both `NavHost` and `scene`, PreCompose will use the `scene`'s `NavTransition` if the `scene` define a `NavTransition`, otherwise will fall back to `NavHost`'s `NavTransition`.